angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 ![](/img/rssbonus.jpg)

 > _I have 4 pcs of Level 11 Iron bins that allows me to have a maximum amount of 440 pcs of iron when full and 10%  of that is 44.
-Investing in the Iron Mine will give me +44 iron/tap for 10x each day._
+Investing in the Iron Mine will give me +44 iron per tap for 10x each day.
+The same principle applies to the rest of the resource buildings._
+>
+> _However, if you noticed, I can have a maximum of 175 ironwoods and 215 oil droplets.
+10% of these would be 17.5 and 21.5 respectively, but I can only have +17 and +21 if I invested on these buildings to get them.
+The system does not round them up._

 ### Special Buildings